 The Club room contained a Collins Autotune transmitter and used a long wire antenna that extended from the Moore School Building to Bennett Hall.
 AM transmissions had a tendency to interfere with the public address system in the Moore School Building, especially the condenser microphones used in the adjacent lecture hall, so operating hours were restricted to non-class hours.

 Behind a screened-in cage covering one wall of the W3ABT operating room was a home-brew 300 watt transmitter built by Club members that had a control panel with several pushbuttons and colored indicator lamps.
 During the 1950s, the home-brew transmitter was used successfully in conjunction with the Club’s Collins 75A-3 receiver for many CW and voice contacts with foreign amateur radio stations on 20 and 40 meters.
 It was also used to check into the College Net on 75 meters.
 Amateur radio stations participating in the College Net, which met on Friday afternoons, were situated mainly at Ivy League colleges and universities.
-Club member John Balan (ex-K2IBU), in particular, enjoyed participating in the Net.
+Club member John Balan (ex-K2IBU now SK), in particular, enjoyed participating in the Net.
 Also in the W3ABT operating room was a surplus Navy teletype machine that could only be used for receiving.

-Edward J. Brauner, W2UR and then KF7LR (now SK) and Dr. Robert Gephardt, W3SJM and then K2VFK (now SK) were at the Moore School as undergraduate and graduate students from 1949 to 1955, and each became the Club President.
+Edward J. Brauner, W2UR and then KF7LR (now SK) and Dr. Robert Gebhardt, W3SJM and then K2VFK (now SK) were at the Moore School as undergraduate and graduate students from 1949 to 1955, and each became the Club President.
 Dr. Robert E. Bartlett, Jr., W8FTD and then HP3FTD (now SK) joined the Club as an undergraduate student at the Moore School in 1952 and was at Penn as a graduate student during 1956-1958 and 1960-1961.
 Dr. Bartlett also became Club President, after first holding various other Club positions and persuaded the University to fund the Club for the first time.

-In the early 1950s, when Brauner, Gephardt, and Bartlett were Club members or officers, the Club held a Field Day weekend of its own at a farm outside Philadelphia using portable equipment that in those days was rather cumbersome.
+In 1953, when Brauner, Gebhardt, and Bartlett were Club members or officers, the Club held a Field Day weekend of its own at a farm outside Philadelphia using portable equipment that in those days was rather cumbersome.
 After erecting a long wire antenna and setting up equipment, Club members camped out in tents overnight.
 Some Club members who participated remember that someone had forgotten to bring enough food and that they had to go to bed hungry.
 Although Club members managed to get the transmitter operating that evening, they were unable to make any contacts until the next morning on 75 meter AM, when they were able to talk to radio amateurs in New York and New Jersey.

 In the mid-1950s a three-element 20 meter rotatable directional beam antenna was erected on the roof of the Moore School building and greatly improved the station’s ability to communicate with radio amateurs in foreign countries including Australia, Morocco, Liberia, Ascension Island and Russia.
 Contacts were also made with many countries in Europe and South America.
-John Balan remembers operating W3ABT one night and contacting amateur radio station VK3WL in Melbourne, Australia, where an uncle of his was waiting to talk to him and to his father, who had come down from New York City.
+John Balan remembered operating W3ABT one night and contacting amateur radio station VK3WL in Melbourne, Australia, where an uncle of his was waiting to talk to him and to his father, who had come down from New York City.
 That was the last time his uncle and his father were able to talk to each other before his father’s death.
-John is still very proud of that contact.
+John was very proud of that contact.

 The Club remained active through the end of the 1950s and into the early 1960s with little change.
 In 1961, thanks to the generosity of the Franklin Institute and the Philmont Mobile Radio Club, the Club received a new tower and 3 element yagi antennas for 10, 15 and 20 meters that were mounted in a Christmas tree array.
 In 1962, the Club purchased a Hallicrafters HT-32B, and a National NCL-2000.
 The Club could now operate using SSB.